{{org_field_logo}}

 5. Categories of Staff Data Collected

-{{org_field_name}} collects and processes the following categories of staff data:
+{{org_field_name}} may collect and process the following categories of staff data where necessary and proportionate:

 6. Data Access and Authorisation